pikawika/simple-latest-posts-plugin/README.md

 ## Usage

-To use this plugin one can simply insert [simpleLatestPosts] anywhere they like the posts to be displayed.
+To use this plugin one can simply insert [simple_latest_posts] anywhere they like the posts to be displayed.
 This will use the default settings being:

 > - Load the latest 10 posts initially
 > - English text